ujanssen/emil/doc/board.md

 </pre>

 The board can be represented as an array of size 64.
+The square
-The square a1 has index 0, b1 has index 1, etc.
+a1 has index 0,
+b1 has index 1,
+c1 has index 2, ...,
+a2 has index 8, ..., and
-And finally the square a8 has index 63:
+h8 has index 63:

 <pre>
   a  b  c  d  e  f  g  h